TapNPass User Manual

 - from your own app, which includes this API

-There are several ways to connect a TapNPass to a mobile device, IoTize Terminal is the simplest.
-Refer to the document Mobile Development for mobile development methods.
+There are several ways to connect a TapNPass to a mobile device, IoTize Toolbox is the simplest.
+Refer to Mobile Development for mobile development methods.

-- TapNPass is pre-configured to launch IoTize Terminal, a simple app that allows to enter a string to be transmitted to the target and to display the answer.
+- TapNPass is pre-configured to launch IoTize Toolbox, a simple app that allows to enter a string to be transmitted to the target and to display the answer.

-- Other apps can also be attached to your TapNPass: you have to configure the AAR stored in the NFC tag of your TapNPass so that the desired app is installed/launched automatically when you tap your TapNPass.
+- Other apps can also be attached to your TapNPass: just configure the AAR stored in the NFC tag of your TapNPass so that the desired app is installed/launched automatically when you tap your TapNPass.

 Enable NFC on your mobile device, and locate its NFC antenna.